wcchung/sys-ai-dataset/README.md

 ### Changing Background Video

-Replace the video file (`KMT banner.mp4`) in the root directory with your own MP4 video.
+Replace the video file (`images/KMT banner.mp4`) in the images directory with your own MP4 video.
 Make sure it is high-quality and has good contrast for readability of the text overlay.
 For optimal performance, consider compressing the video to an appropriate size while maintaining quality.

 ### Adding More Photos